 Microblading is also sometimes called embroidery, feather touch and hair-like strokes.

-Miranda Colette received her training from Contour Aesthetics in September of this year.
+Miranda Colette received her training from Contour Aesthetics in September of 2018.